The Vermont Statutes Online

 (4) A capital budget for the next five fiscal years, showing anticipated capital expenditures, financing, and tax requirements.

-(5) Such other information as may be required by the Board of Selectmen.
+(5) Such other information as may be required by the Selectboard.

-(b) The budget shall be published not later than two weeks after its preliminary adoption by the Board of Selectmen.
-The Board shall fix the time and place for holding a public hearing for the budget, and shall give a public notice of such hearing.
-The Board shall then review the budget and recommend it, with or without change, to the annual Town meeting.
+(b) The budget shall be published not later than two weeks after its preliminary adoption by the Selectboard.
+The board shall fix the time and place for holding a public hearing for the budget, and shall give a public notice of such hearing.
+The board shall then review the budget and recommend it, with or without change, to the annual Town meeting.

 From the effective date of the budget, the several amounts stated therein, as approved by the annual town meeting, become appropriated to the several agencies and purposes therein named.